nldblanch/event-handlers-meal-planner/README.md

 ![Daily Dish Backend Screen Shot][product-screenshot]

-This backend is half of the story for our [Northcoders](NC-url) final group project.
+This backend is half of the story for our ![Northcoders][NC-url] final group project.
 The other half can be found in this [repo](FE-repo-url).

 This database and server:
 * Handles and manipulates data for users, recipes, and lists